Carrier Vs York: Which HVAC Brand To Choose?

 Reliability

-Reliability indicates the trustworthiness of a product, so that the user can be assured that the purchased product will perform in accordance with their expectations.
+Reliability indicates the trustworthiness of a product so that the user can be assured that the purchased product will perform to their expectations.

 Energy-efficiency